bepaald/signalbackup-tools/README.md

 While this tool only deals with backups from Signal Android, and there are no plans to change that, a small number of functions that operate on a Signal Desktop database is available.
 These options primarily exist to facilitate debugging the [import from Desktop](#desktop) function.

 Running with these options does not require an input file to be provided.
-All options support the same modifying options as `--importfromdesktop`: `--desktopdirs` and `--ignorewal`.
+These options support some of the same  modifying options as `--importfromdesktop`, namely: `--desktopdirs`, and `--ignorewal`.

 - `--dumpdesktopdb [OUTPUTFILE]` Save the Desktop database to `[OUTPUTFILE]` without encryption.
-- `--rundtsqlquery [QUERY]` Run a SQL query on the Desktop SQL database.
+- `--rundtsqlquery [QUERY]` Run a query on the Desktop SQL database.
 Note that the database only resides in memory and any changes are _not_ saved to disk.
 - `--rundtprettysqlquery [QUERY]` As above, but tries to make the output a bit nicer to look at.
 Depending on the size of the query and the size of the output terminal, may make the output more ledgible (or less so).
 - `--exportdesktophtml [OUTPUTDIR]` Export the Signal Desktop database to HTML.
 This function works internally by creating an empty Android backup, importing the desktop into this and then exporting that internal Android backup to HTML.
-As a result it supports all modifying options mentioned in [import from Desktop](#desktop) and [export to HTML](#export-to-html) (excluding `--limittothreads`).
+As a result it supports almost all modifying options mentioned in [import from Desktop](#desktop) and [export to HTML](#export-to-html) (excluding `--limittothreads`, and `--includesettings`).
 It also has the same limitations as both of these functions combined.
 It is currently unknown if, and how well it works.
 Feedback is appreciated.
-See: #203
+See: https://github.com/bepaald/signalbackup-tools/issues/203.
 - `--exportdesktoptxt [OUTPUTDIR]` Export the Signal Desktop database to plain text.
 Works as the above function, except the internal Android backup is [exported to TXT](#export-to-txt) instead.

 **<span id="various">Various</span>**